egonSchiele/contracts.ruby/TUTORIAL.md

 ```

 This can be fixed with contract `{ :port => Maybe[Num], ... }`, but that will
-allow `nil` to be passed, which is not the original intent.
+allow `nil` to be passed in, which is not the original intent.

 So that is where `OptHash` and `Opt` contracts jump in: